tekknolagi/tekknolagi.github.com/union-find.md

 This allows other pieces of your infrastructure---say, a type inference pass---to only store information for and only update the set representative.

+### Sentinels and fixpoints

+...todo about setting representative to self

 ## Path compression